mauriiciobarbosa/designpatterns/src/designpatterns/strategy/README.md

 ### Cons

-+ If you only have a couple fo algorithms and they rarely change, there's no real reason to overcomplicate the program with new classes and interfaces that come along with the pattern.
++ If you only have a couple of algorithms and they rarely change, there's no real reason to overcomplicate the program with new classes and interfaces that come along with the pattern.
 + Clients must be aware of the differences between strategies to be able to select a proper one.
-+ A lot of modern programming languages have functional type support that lets you implement different versions of an algorithm inside a set of anonymous functions.
-Then you could use these functions exactly as you'd have used the strategy objects, but without bloating your code with extra classes and interfaces.

 ## Applicability